Smith Rock State Park – Beautiful in Autumn

 However, my climbing days, if they ever existed, are long behind me and this morning I will content myself with watching those in my group who have chosen to try their hands, no pun intended, at the sport.
 Here they are headed for what turned out to be a very successful introduction to rock climbing – yes they all made it to the top.

-Today there are literally hundreds of people out climbing the rocks so I will content myself with just watching.
+Today there are literally hundreds of people out climbing the rocks.

 The ultimate goal I suppose is to end up with a view from the top like this guy.
 Needless to say, if you have any fear of heights, just looking at him will creep you out.